rsfetch/rsfetch/README.md

 # fetch
 My info fetch program, written in Rust.
 Minimalistic (for the most part).

+WARNING: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
+Please report bugs you find.

 Note: The packages section only works for Arch (or Arch-based) distros as it uses `pacman` and `paclist`.

 Note 2: If you want the name of your terminal displayed, ![term](term) must be in the same directory as the fetch binary.
 Yes, I used a bash script, but I couldn't find a better way to do it. :(